+[INSERT TABLE 1 ABOUT HERE]

 Procedure

 Before the beginning of the programs, youth completed a pre-survey that included questions about their experience in STEM.
 In addition, demographic information for the youth were collected from the programs.
 At the programs’ beginning, youth were introduced to the ESM data collection method.
 ESM data were collected two days each week, for three weeks (weeks 2-4 of the programs).
 Each day, youth were signaled four times.
 In addition to the collection of ESM data during the programs, the programs were recorded using portable video cameras by research team members only on the days during which ESM data were collected.
 In all of the programs, about equal video-recording time was dedicated to classroom and field experiences.